-It’s been long on my mind to write an article about how to use essential oils safely.
-There is a lot of marketing and information about essential oils going around the internet today – but people are still left wondering whether or not certain uses of essential oils in certain ways are safe.
+It’s been long on my mind to write an article about ingesting essential oils safely.
+There is a lot of marketing and information going around the internet about essential oils’ internal use – including recipes, DIY recipes and recipes outlining dietary benefits of essential oils.

-The two biggest concerns I’ve heard and want to address in depth, are:
+The biggest concerns I’ve heard and want to address in depth, are:

 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Read my full disclosure policy here.